b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 pay less money to the bank for `mortgage1`.
 Therefore, if we are OK with the greater monthly payment (installment) then we may choose that one.

-Of course, the above was just a programming exercise, not a financial advice.
+Of course, all the above was just a programming exercise, not a financial advice.
 Moreover, the simulation is likely to be inaccurate (to a various extent) for many reasons.
 For instance, a bank may calculate the interest every day, and not every month, in that case you will pay more.
 Compare with the